motahharm/systemdan/README.md

 <h1 align="center">
-SysDan
+SystemDan
 </h1>

-## sysdan is a collection of tools for system information.
+### systemdan is a collection of tools for system information.

 <h2 align="center">
 Commands